 Mix a Baking Soda Paste

-Baking soda and vinegar pasteOpens in a new tab. is a handy home cleaning product that works on many surfaces, and walls are no exception.
+Baking soda and vinegar paste is a handy home cleaning product that works on many surfaces, and walls are no exception.

 However, don’t scrub the paste too hard, or else the paint might chip away and damage the finish even more.